postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ---
 # Overriding Members (Reloaded)

-In the section @simple-aspects, you have learned to override methods, properties, fields and events using a simple object-oriented API.
+In the section <xref:simple-aspects,> you have learned to override methods, properties, fields and events using a simple object-oriented API.
 In this section, you will learn how to achieve the same thing using the advising API.
 This will allow you to modify not only the method that is the immediate target of the aspect, but any method in the type being targeted.

 > [!NOTE]
-> In this article, we will assume you have learned the techniques explained in @simple-aspects.
+> In this article, we will assume you have learned the techniques explained in <xref:simple-aspects.>

 ## Overriding methods

 To override one or more methods, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, then call the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod(Caravela.Framework.Code.IMethod,System.String,System.Collections.Generic.Dictionary{System.String,System.Object})> method exposed on `builder.AdviceFactory`.

-The _first argument_ of `OverrideMethod` is the @Caravela.Framework.Code.IMethod that you want to override.
+The _first argument_ of `OverrideMethod` is the <xref:Caravela.Framework.Code.IMethod> that you want to override.
 This method must be in the type being targeted by the current aspect instance.

 The _second argument_ of `OverrideMethod` is the name of the template method.
 This method must exist in the aspect class and, additionally: